spqb/plmDCA/README.md

 pseudo-likelihood Maximization Direct Coupling Analysis (plmDCA) 2.0

 ## Overview
 This package is the GPU-accelerated version of the original code that can be found at [PlmDCA.jl](https://github.com/pagnani/PlmDCA.jl.git).
 However, this implementation focuses more on the generation rather than contact prediction.
-It also aims at providing a user-friendly command line interface for training and sampling from a pseudo-likelihood DCA model.
+It also aims to provide a user-friendly command line interface for training and sampling from a pseudo-likelihood DCA model.

 ## Installation
 During the installation, `plmDCA` will also install `adabmDCA` and all its dependencies.